jcktm/loki/service_node_guide.md

 The service node operator runs the following command from the service node:

-    ./lokid --prepare-registration <address> <fraction> <address2> <fraction2> ... <contribution address> <contribution amount>
+    ./lokid --prepare-registration <operator cut> <address> <fraction> <address2> <fraction2> ... <contribution amount>

 The address/fraction pairs are to reserve a portion of the service node reward for address1, address2, ..., etc. where fraction is between 0.25 and 1.
+The first address is always the service node operator's address.
+The operator cut is the amount reserved for the pool operator.

-The contribution address and amount means that you will send `<contribution amount>` funds in a locked transfer for 30 days worth of blocks to `<contribution address>`
+The contribution address and amount means that you will send `<contribution amount>` funds in a locked transfer for 30 days worth of blocks.

 ### Basic Example

 To do a basic registration of a single contributor (you), you would run this:

-    ./lokid --prepare-registration L7q6DxQGnP6P...
+    ./lokid --prepare-registration 0 L7q6DxQGnP6P...
 1 L7q6DxQGnP6P...
 35000.0

 This means the given address will receive 100% of the rewards, and the wallet will send 35000.0 to that address in a locked transfer.